Home Pottery Studio Set Up Guide

 When on a budget, you can look for an old refrigerator with its shelves still intact.
 This setup will create an environment that protects your ceramics from damage.

-If you live in a drier climate It’s also best to cover the top of your Pottery with plastic the first day or two so your pottery does not dry too quickly and crack.
+If you live in a drier climate, it’s also best to cover the top of your Pottery with plastic the first day or two, so your pottery does not dry too quickly and crack.

 Tools and Bats Storage